 But there's more to pot than just THC—the plant also contains dozens of other cannabinoids which various studies have found to possess therapeutic properties.
 There are already some medicines on the market that contain these chemical compounds—Marinol, Bedrocan, and Sativex, for instance.
 After THC, the cannabinoid that can be found in the hemp in the largest quantities is CBD, which has potential as a pain reliever and as an anti-anxiety medication.

-This December, Antonin Cohen and his associates Sébastien Béguerie and Valentin Squirelo, plan to launch France's first CBD e-cigarette, Kanavape – and it will be completely legal.
-I went to their lab in Paris' 18th arrondissement to meet and have a chat with Antonin.
+This December, Antonin Cohen and his associates Sébastien Béguerie and Valentin Squirelo plan to launch France's first CBD e-cigarette, Kanavape—and it will be completely legal, since it won't mess around with THC.
+I went to their lab in Paris's 18th Arrondissement to have a chat with Antonin.

 VICE : First of all, can you please explain what CBD is exactly ?

 Antonin Cohen: CBD is one of the 80 cannabinoids contained in the cannabis plant—the most famous of them being THC.
 The difference is that THC has a psychotic and euphoric effect which can lead to paranoia, whereas CBD doesn't have any euphoric effect and it's anti-psychotic.
 For a recreational use, people tend to look for varieties full of THC.

 What is the point of using cannabis, if not euphoria?

 CBD has many applications.
 It's a molecule that has almost no secondary effect and which can be found in hemp.
 There is a huge difference between hemp and what we call marijuana, though both plants are varieties of cannabis.